 In the early eighteenth century, the Beauclerk family inherited the painting.
 It is their St Albans title which now titles it.
 The first Duke of St Albans, Charles Beauclerk (1670–1726), was one of the multitude of illegitimate offspring sired by Charles II.
 His mother was the actress Nell Gwyn.
 In 1694 Beauclerk married Diana, the daughter and eventual heiress of Aubrey de Vere, 20th Earl of Oxford.
 Aubrey was the last of us.
 His death in 1703 ended the earldom’s unbroken line after 562 years.
 The Beauclerks to this day descend from the de Vere earls through Diana .

-Someone could have wanted to turn the painting of my father into one of me, when nobody was still alive who would know the difference.
-Whose ancestral visage would you rather visit in your long gallery, the 16th Earl of Oxford who sent souls to the stake, or the 17th, who you knew to be the soul of the age?
-Would you rather own a mid-16th-century billboard daubed by an unknown hand, or a portrait you can claim is an early Gheeraerts the Younger, even if it looks nothing like one?
+Someone may have decided to turn the painting of my father into one of me, when nobody was still alive who would know the difference.
+Whose ancestral visage would you rather visit in your long gallery, the 16th Earl of Oxford who sent souls to the stake, or the 17th who you knew to be the soul of the age?
+Would you rather own a mid-16th-century billboard daubed by an unknown hand, or a later portrait you could claim was an early Gheeraerts the Younger, even if it looks nothing at all like one?

 It’s one more plot from a man who has written a pile of them.
-I could write this one and make it work.
-The St Albans dukes are a plotter’s dream. #5 was an art collector who ran away to Italy with his wife (there’s a switch) and her lover too.
+I could write this and make it work.
+The St Albans dukes are a plotter’s dream. #5 was an art collector who ran away to Italy with his wife (there’s a switch) and her lover as well.
 That’s just for starters.

 I don’t care, either.
 Doesn’t matter who painted it, whose name is at the top, or how it got there.
 The man in the portrait is John de Vere, 16th Earl of Oxford.
 My father, his likeness taken for all in all.